 If you remove an account by accident

-- Have the student click the blue Enter Club Code button on the left side of the login page
+- Have the student click the blue Enter Club Code button on the login page

 - Have the student enter your unique club code again.